oroinc/documentation/user_guide/create_entity_fields.rst

   :ref:`export/import <user-guide-entity-management-export-import-common>`.

 - The file fields aren't displayed on a grid, so *Show on Grid* and *Show Grid Filter* properties cannot be defined for them.
-Auditing is not available for actions with the file fields.
+Auditing is not available for actions within the file fields.

 .. _user-guide-entity-management-create-image: